osic/ref-impl/documents/osic-deploy.rst

    .. note::

-      Each line should have a hostname to assign for the server, its ILO IP address, type of node it will be (controller, logging, compute, cinder, swift).
+      Each line should have a hostname to assign for the server, its iLO IP address, type of node it will be (controller, logging, compute, cinder, swift).
 Ensure hostnames are meaningful to you, For example, `controller01`, and `controller02`.